International Assessments

 Introduction

-In Canada, provincial paramedic regulators have the legislated authority to grant registration/licensure/certification to individuals to practice as paramedics and Emergency Medical Responders (EMRs).
+In Canada, provincial Emergency Medical Responder (EMR) and Paramedic regulators have the legislated authority to grant registration/licensure/certification to individuals to practise as EMRs and paramedics.
 The Canadian Organization of Paramedic Regulators (COPR) assists many of the regulators in assessing credentials of international applicants prior to those applicants completing provincial regulatory requirements.
-COPR will assess both the Primary Care Paramedic and Advanced Care Paramedic designations.
+COPR will assess both the Primary Care Paramedic (PCP) and Advanced Care Paramedic (ACP) designations.

-NOTE: Applicants seeking licensure/registration/certification in British Columbia, Ontario, New Brunswick, or Quebec need to contact the provincial paramedic regulator for those jurisdictions.
+NOTE: If you are seeking registration/licensure/certification in British Columbia, Ontario, New Brunswick, or Quebec, you need to contact the provincial regulator for those jurisdictions.

-To be assessed for the Emergency Medical Responder or Critical Care Paramedic designation, or inquiries related to the assessment process for non-paramedics, individuals are required to contact the provincial paramedic regulator of the province where registration/licensure/certification is sought.
+To be assessed for the EMR or Critical Care Paramedic (CCP) designation, or inquiries related to the assessment process for non-Paramedics, you are required to contact the provincial regulator of the province where registration/licensure/certification is sought.

-COPR’s assessment process consists of four steps.
-Upon completion of those steps, COPR will provide a summary of assessment findings, and a recommendation of designation equivalency, to the respective provincial paramedic regulator for consideration.
-Applicants will then be contacted by the regulator regarding completion of provincial regulatory requirements.
+Our assessment process consists of four steps.
+Upon completion of those steps, we will provide a summary of assessment findings, and a recommendation of designation equivalency, to the respective provincial regulator for consideration.
+You will then be contacted by the regulator regarding completion of provincial regulatory requirements.
 It should be noted that regulatory requirements differ in each provincial jurisdiction.
 For more information on provincial regulatory requirements click here.

 Review the International Assessment Application Instructions.